Isetta-Team/Isetta-Website-Raw/docs/blogs/week-3.md

 };
 ```

-The usage of an object handle resembles that of a raw pointer - you access members through operator `->` and dereference it through operator `*`.
+The usage of an object handle resembles that of a raw pointer - you access members through the operator `->` and dereference it through the operator `*`.
 When you call those pointers, the object handle is responsible for finding the corresponding `HandleEntry` in the static array and cast its `void* ptr` to `T*`.

 The best part is, when we move objects around in memory, all we need to do is to change the value of `ptr` in the corresponding `HandleEntry` to point to the destination address.
 The end user doesn't need to do anything - they can just use the object handle as if nothing happened!